Skip to content

 How to report conformance?

-• Assertions: for every applicable test, create a earl:Assertion with earl:test (the test IRI from the manifest), earl:subject (your implementation), earl:assertedBy, earl:mode (usually earl:automatic), and earl:result/earl:outcome (allowed outcomes: earl:passed, earl:failed, earl:inapplicable, earl:cantTell, earl:untested).
+• Assertions: for every applicable test, create a earl:Assertion with earl:test (the test IRI from the manifest), earl:subject (your implementation), earl:assertedBy (your test runner), earl:mode (usually earl:automatic), and earl:result/earl:outcome (allowed outcomes: earl:passed, earl:failed, earl:inapplicable, earl:cantTell, earl:untested).

 • Metadata: describe the implementation with DOAP (name, version, homepage) and the assertions with FOAF.